quezon/wrsr/README.md

   chmod +x run.sh
   ./run.sh

-# Note!!
+# Warning!!
 Running these commands will erase your existing wrsr database.
 Please backup queries and data before running this command.

 ```